octobercms/docs/2.x/tailor/blueprints.md

 ## Directory Structure

-Below, you can see an example blueprint directory structure.
+Below you can see an example blueprint directory structure.
 Each blueprint type represents a separate directory.
+Blueprints can be organised in subdirectories of any nesting depth.

 ::: dir
 ├── app